3lenavan/CS-330-Final-Project-Reflection/README.md

 ## Designing Software

-When I approach designing software, I first think about the final outcome and the overall experience I want to create.
+When I approach designing software, I first think about what I would like to include for my project and the overall experience I want to create.
 Before writing code, I planned the layout of my kitchen scene and carefully considered object placement, proportions, and lighting direction.
 I focused on keeping the scene balanced and realistic.

 Instead of building everything at once, I broke the project into smaller parts and worked on each object individually.
-This project strengthened my spatial thinking and helped me better understand how objects interact within a three-dimensional space.
+This project helped me better understand how objects interact within a three-dimensional space.

 ## Design Skills Developed

 This project helped me improve several important design skills.
 I gained a stronger understanding of lighting techniques, including ambient, diffuse, and specular lighting.
 I also improved my knowledge of texture mapping and how proper scaling affects realism.

 I learned that even small adjustments in lighting intensity, texture alignment, or object positioning can significantly improve the overall quality of a scene.
 These design decisions made the final result look more polished and realistic.

 ## Development Process